Three weeks on foot in Spain's Pyrenees.

 Back on the trail, we’ll enjoy diverse, beautiful views of the mountains.
 This section of hiking will take our breath away, as each valley contrasts with the next in ways words cannot describe.
 The rewards for our efforts will be vast — much like the views — and after hiking for seven more days with our packs, we will have hiked over 100 miles on the GR-11, a feat our group will bask in together.

 Days 19 & 20: Travel to Barcelona & Trip End

-Proud of our accomplishments, we’ll travel back to Barcelona where it all began, and have a delicious Spanish dinner to celebrate.
+Proud of our accomplishments, we’ll travel to Barcelona, where it all began, and have a delicious Spanish dinner to celebrate.

 8 nights of backcountry camping with no access to facilities.

 5 nights of frontcountry camping.
 Campground facilities will vary and may include toilets, showers, and/or laundry.

 4 nights in mountain huts.
 Huts will have toilets, running water, and sleeping bunks.

 2 nights in a hostel in Barcelona.
 Hostels are dormitory style accommodations.Itinerary may vary by group and is subject to change.

 "I loved that we stayed in a wide range of accommodations and passed through mountain towns during our hikes.
 It was so cool to stay in the refugios, and both the frontcountry and backcountry campsites were beautiful. "

 "The trip and the leaders were awesome! "